enkidevs/curriculum/General/Networking/what-is-an-ip-address.md

 25.255.0.1
 ```

-The actual format of an IP address is:
+With that being the shorhand notations.The actual format of an IP address is:
 ```
 xxx.xxx.xxx.xxx
 ```
 where `xxx` represents a number between `0` and `255`[4].

-In reality, things get little bit more complicated, IP addresses behaving in two different ways:
+In reality, things are a little bit more complicated, with the IP spliting into two categories :
  - **static** - hardcoded and constant
  - **dynamic** - frequently changing, being assigned by another device

+# Fun fact

 Keep in mind that IP addresses are the implementation of the `TCP/IP`[5] protocol stack.
 Alternatives such as `AppleTalk` exist, but `TCP/IP` proved superior and became the standard.